fengalin/media-toc/README.md

 4. Click on `Export`.
 When the export is complete, a new file with the same name as your media and with a `txt` extension will be created in the media's folder.

-## <a name='export-to-mkv'></a>Export the resulting media with its table of contents in a Matroska container
+## <a name='export-to-mkv'></a>Export the resulting media with its table of contents to a Matroska container

-Currently, this is possible only for media with streams compatible with Matroska containers.
+Currently, this is only possible if the input streams are compatible with Matroska containers.

 Warning: this also requires [`gst-plugins-good` 1.14](https://gstreamer.freedesktop.org/releases/1.14/) or above.